Sixt/ja-micro/README.md

 capabilities and methodologies, but they are indeed compatible.

-The framework takes care of many of the concerns so that the developer can simply focus on the functionality of his services instead.
+The framework takes care of many of the concerns so that the developer can simply focus on the functionality of their services instead.

 ## Features ##